mudox/home/content/post/unburden-view-controllers.md

 ## 4. One view controller manages the whole interface

-A non-trivial app often features a very rich home interface by using technologies like sliding tabs.
+A non-trivial app often features a very rich home interface.

 As a result, the view controller should create a whole lot of subviews, manage every aspect of them.